 For a full rundown of the base channels available in either Sling Blue, Sling Orange, or both, see below.

-If you’re still wondering if Sling TV is right for you, make sure to check out our complete guide to the service, which includes a full channel list and other info, including which channels allow for time-shifting, and more.
+If you’re still wondering if Sling TV is right for you, make sure to check out our complete guide to the service.
+Our thorough guide includes a full channel list plus other information.
+You can find out which channels allow for time-shifting, and more — things you wouldn’t need to navigate with cable.

 Full channel listings by package